-- Assemble disaster safety kits for your home, car and workplace.
+- Assemble disaster safety kits for your home, car and office.

-- Know the best paths to your home's exits and safe meeting locations nearby.
+- Know your home's exits and nearby safe meeting locations.

-- Speak with your neighbours – plan ahead to share responsibilities and help one another.
+- Speak with your neighbours to plan ahead and share responsibilities.

-- Compile detailed up-to-date contact lists for work and school, as well as for family members with special health needs.
+- Compile contact lists for work and school as well as for attending to any special health needs.